FAQ's

 While therapy in general focuses on helping individuals with emotional, psychological, and behavioural challenges, there are different modalities or approaches that therapists may use, each with its own focus and style.

-Many Counsellors often work with clients on specific issues, offering guidance, support, and practical strategies to address immediate concerns.
+Many Counsellors often work with clients on specific issues, offering support or practical strategies to address immediate concerns.
 This work tends to be shorter-term and goal-oriented.

-Psychotherapists, on the other hand, usually have more in-depth training and use a wider range of therapeutic techniques.
-Psychotherapy often explores deeper patterns, past experiences, and long-standing emotional issues.
-It tends to be longer-term and is aimed at fostering personal growth, self-awareness, and lasting change.
-That said, psychotherapy can also be tailored for short-term work when appropriate.
+Psychotherapists, typically undertake more in-depth training and draw on a broader range of therapeutic approaches.
+Psychotherapy often involves exploring deeper patterns, past experiences & long-standing emotional difficulties.
+It tends to be longer-term and is aimed at fostering personal growth, self-awareness & lasting change.
+That said, Psychotherapy can also be adapted for short-term work when appropriate.

-I work using an Integrative approach, which means I draw on different therapeutic theories and methods to suit each individual client.
-This might include elements from: Humanistic Therapy, focusing on personal growth and self-acceptance, Psychodynamic and Psychoanalytic Therapy, exploring early experiences and unconscious processes, Cognitive Behavioural Therapy (CBT), addressing patterns in thinking and behaviour
+I work using an Integrative Psychotherapeutic approach, which means I draw from a range of therapeutic theories and methods to suit each individual client.
+Alongside deeper Psychotherapeutic exploration, including early experiences and unconscious processes, as well as Integrative techniques to address current patterns in thinking and behaviour

 I usually recommend we begin with three sessions to get a feel for how things are going.
 From there, we can review together and decide on the best path forward.
 Some people come to focus on a specific issue and find short-term work is enough, while others may prefer longer-term therapy to explore multiple concerns or deeper, more complex issues.